wp-graphql/wp-graphql-smart-cache/readme.txt

 In order to use v0.2.0+ of WPGraphQL Smart Cache, you will need WPGraphQL v1.12.0 or newer.

 == Changelog ==

+= 1.0 =

+- Version change. no functional changes.

 = 0.3.9 =